gersongerardcruz/greenhouse_gases_emissions_dashboard/README.md

 ## The Application

 To run the application, first create a virtual environment.
-I used [miniconda](https://docs.conda.io/en/latest/miniconda.html) as my virtual environment manager and create an environment with the following command:
+I used [miniconda](https://docs.conda.io/en/latest/miniconda.html) as my virtual environment manager and created an environment with the following command:

 ```python
 conda create --name ghg_emissions python=3.9